harshpundhir/harshpundhir/README.md

-# 🏄‍♂️ Forrest Knight
+# 🏄‍♂️ Harsh Pundhir

-**`Digital Craftsman (Developer/Filmmaker/Creator)`**

-I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
-All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
-I publish that content on my YouTube channel "[ForrestKnight][youtube]" to more than 400k subscribers.
+**`Learning Machine (Developer/Creator/B+ve Pill)`**

+I'm an enthusiastic engineer and self-motivated graduate with the capability of transforming ideas into technical solutions.
+With an unquenchable passion for Artificial intelligence, comprehensive knowledge of Machine learning and 5 years of teaching experience, I intend to be a successful AI researcher (teacher) and a better person today than I was yesterday.
+The projects are build from ground up and give you an insight into my tiny lil brain.

    <p align="left">
       <a href="https://www.youtube.com/c/fknight?sub_confirmation=1">